kozodoi/Fair_Credit_Scoring/README.md

 ## Summary

 The rise of algorithmic decision-making has spawned much research on fair machine learning (ML).
 Financial institutions use ML for building risk scorecards that support a range of credit-related decisions.
-The paper makes three contributions:
+The project makes three contributions:
-1. We revisit statistical fairness criteria and examine their adequacy for credit scoring.
+1. Revisiting statistical fairness criteria and examine their adequacy for credit scoring.
-2. We catalog algorithmic options for incorporating fairness goals in the ML model development pipeline.
+2. Cataloging algorithmic options for incorporating fairness goals in the ML model development pipeline.
-3. We empirically compare different fairness processors in a profit-oriented credit scoring context using real-world data.
+3. Empirically comparing multiple fairness processors in a profit-oriented credit scoring context using real-world data.

 The empirical results substantiate the evaluation of fairness measures, identify suitable options to implement fair credit scoring, and clarify the profit-fairness trade-off in lending decisions.
 We find that multiple fairness criteria can be approximately satisfied at once and recommend separation as a proper criterion for measuring scorecard fairness.
 We also find fair in-processors to deliver a good profit-fairness balance and show that algorithmic discrimination can be reduced to a reasonable level at a relatively low cost.

 ![results](https://i.postimg.cc/5yB7y21M/fair-gif.gif)

 This repo contains codes and files that allow reproducing the results presented in the paper, performing additional analyses and extending the experimental setup.
-We provide implementations of eight fairness processors used in the paper.
+It provides implementations of eight fairness processors used in the paper.
 Further details on the modeling pipeline are provided in the paper as well as in the codes.

 ## Repo structure